SyncLight: Single-Edit Multi-View Relighting: Related Work

+ScribbleLight~\citep{choi2024scribblelight} and LightLab~\citep{lightlab} are state-of-the-art in single-view relighting.
+Both process views independently and cannot maintain cross-camera consistency.
+SyncLight instead uses cross-view attention to propagate a single reference edit across all views in a single forward pass, requiring no per-view masks, depth, or camera poses.
+Trained only on stereo pairs, it generalizes zero-shot to larger camera arrays at inference.
+We further replace iterative diffusion (50+ steps) with Latent Bridge Matching for one-step inference (10--50$\times$ speedup).

 \paragraph{3D-consistent approaches.} NeRF- or 3DGS-based methods~\citep{illuminerf, tensoir, alzayer2025generativemvr, poirier2024diffusion, litman2025lightswitch} and inverse rendering approaches enforce consistency through explicit 3D decomposition into geometry, materials, and lighting.
-While these guarantee geometric coherence, they require per-scene optimization and lack flexibility for rapid editing.
-More recently, \citet{careaga2025physically, lin2023urbanir} combine monocular geometry estimation with physically-based rendering to enable CG-like control over light placement in single images or videos.
-While this achieves physical accuracy, it requires explicit mesh reconstruction per image and does not address multi-view consistency constraints of synchronized camera arrays.
-SyncLight instead learns consistency priors directly from multi-view data by leveraging generative prior without per-scene 3D reconstruction.
+While these ensure geometric consistency, they require per-scene optimization and lack flexibility for rapid editing.
+More recently, \citep{careaga2025physically, lin2023urbanir} combine monocular geometry estimation with physically-based rendering to enable CG-like control over light placement in scenes.
+While this achieves physical accuracy, it requires explicit mesh reconstruction and does not address multi-view consistency constraints of synchronized camera arrays.
+SyncLight instead learns consistency priors directly from multi-view data using a generative prior without per-scene 3D reconstruction.